Giving My Baby Up For Adoption: What’s the Process?

-by | Jan 4, 2024 | Birth Parent Blog
+by | Sep 6, 2024 | Birth Parent Blog

-Pregnant woman does a Google search for giving baby up for adoption processWe often hear from women who are searching the internet for help with “What is the giving baby up for adoption process?”.
 While the decision to make an adoption plan for your baby can feel overwhelming, the actual adoption process doesn’t need to be.
-At Lifetime Adoption, we understand the stress and uncertainty that comes with your choice.
+At Lifetime Adoption, we understand the stress and uncertainty of your choice.
 We are committed to supporting birth mothers throughout the entire adoption process.
-Your adoption professional will offer you non-judgmental support and guidance every step of the way.
+Your adoption specialist will offer you non-judgmental support and guidance every step of the way.

 We want to take the mystery out of the adoption process by laying out each step.
-Find out more about how this process works, from the moment you discover you are pregnant, all the way to maintaining a future relationship with your baby’s adoptive family.
+Find out more about how this process works, from the moment you discover you are pregnant all the way to maintaining a future relationship with your baby’s adoptive family.

 Step #1: Learn About Adoption and Create a Plan